matatk/agrip/audioquake/manuals/user-manual-part01.md

 * Support for Internet multiplayer games in a variety of game modes such as co-operative, deathmatch, team deathmatch and capture the flag (provided via our use of the *ZQuake* "*QuakeWorld*" game engine).
 The traditional singleplayer gametypes are, of course, supported.

-* "Implicit Accessibility"—The use of modern 3D audio and special effects technology to make the game inherently more accessible.
+* "Implicit Accessibility"&mdash;The use of modern 3D audio and special effects technology to make the game inherently more accessible.
 This, in turn, means that the difference between the software that the sighted and blind use is dramatically minimised.
 For all intents and purposes, you'll be playing *the same* game.

 * Accessible level-editing tools.
 These will allow you to create your own levels ("maps") for the game; something that sighted gamers have been able to do for some time.
 Coupling this with the fact that you can create your own code modifications easily, *AudioQuake* could be used as a platform for making your own games\!